SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 }
 ```

-With a little configuration, a single additional handler in your app, and no additional hosting requirements, you can enable and track iOS universal links through your SparkPost account just as if they were any other link.

 #### Forwarding Clicks From Android To SparkPost

-When an Android email client recognizes that a link has been clicked that is registered via your `AndoidManifest.xml` file.
-For examples on configuring an Androdi App Link, see the documenation linked above.
-Once the link is clicked, an `intent` is sent to the registered `Activity` to handle the click.
-Once inside the activity, the tracking link can be manually "clicked" by performing a HTTP GET request on the link passed in with the `intent`.
+When an Android email client recognizes that an app link has been clicked based on your apps' `AndroidManifest.xml`, it sends an `intent` which triggers the registered `Activity` in your app.
+You can then make an HTTP request to the link to trigger a "click" event in Sparkpost and retrieve the original tracked URL from the message.

 Here is a sample `Activity` with the corresponding `AsyncTask` that will perform an HTTP GET to the SparkPost click tracking service after an Android App Link has been clicked:
 ```java